Five from Finland

 Using digital twins is also on the rise in manufacturing, bringing plentiful benefits.
 One of the Finnish pioneers in the field is Process Genius, whose 3D digital twin solution helps factory operators to achieve complete situational awareness, taking daily management processes to a new level.

-This and more Finnish solutions for sustainable manufacturing will be showcased at Hannover Messe 2023, the world’s largest trade fair for industry development, held on 17–21 April in Hannover, Germany.
+This and more Finnish solutions for sustainable manufacturing were showcased earlier this year at Hannover Messe 2023, the world’s largest trade fair for industry development, held on 17–21 April in Hannover, Germany.
 Below are five more Finnish innovators, addressing the needs of smart manufacturing.

 Being a leading partner in energy transition, Adven helps its clients to achieve sustainability, as well as their financial and operational goals.Adven